 5. Trimming Hair

-While trimming or cutting hair using a trimmer or a scissor, a force is applied to detach a portion of hair from its complete structure.
+While trimming or cutting hair using a trimmer or a scissor, a force is applied to detach a portion of hair.
 The force is applied in such a way that it does not stretch the hair because it will cause tension.
 The trimmer or the scissor is held parallel to the hair.
 The shear force clips and separates the section of hair present on either side of the blade from each other.
 Both the sections are then pushed in opposite directions.

 6. Nail cutter